fine-seat/hm-typst-template/README.md

 ### Variables

 The `variables-list` is helpful if you want to pre-define frequently-used phrases, including their formatting.
+You can use them just like the abbreviations.